Fucking Trans Women: Reception and impact

 The zine's focus on the bodies of pre- and non-op trans women, and how these bodies move in bed, was revelatory.
 Reading FTW provided perhaps my first glimpse into an understanding of trans women's bodies, like mine, not as incomplete projects or disturbing visions, but as always already carrying the capacity to be beautiful, the potential to be sexual and sexy.

 She also notes the duality of the zine's title, which can be read either in the sense of "how to fuck trans women" or "trans women who fuck".
-Kai Cheng Thom in Xtra Magazine also speaks of its impact on her transition and others', writing, "FTW leapt directly into the black hole that has historically surrounded trans women’s sexualities—and it shone like a guiding star.
+Kai Cheng Thom in Xtra Magazine also speaks of its impact on her transition and others', writing, "FTW leapt directly into the black hole that has historically surrounded trans women's sexualities—and it shone like a guiding star.
 Written in Bellwether's distinctively unapologetic, funny and ferociously intelligent voice, FTW addressed trans women's pleasure on our own terms", when "mainstream society would prefer us not to have sexualities at all".
 Thom describes the zine as having a "mythic status", passed from one trans woman to the next as "community lore".

+The zine is cited in the French essay "Te lécher jusqu'à m'étouffer, la bite des meufs et le lesbianisme" (translated as Licking You Until I Choke: Dyke Dick and Lesbianism) by Floralie Resa.
+She describes reading it before having sex with her first girlfriend, who was trans.
+Mentionning the trans activist who translated the zine into French, she writes:How to fuck a girl, I didn't know.
+How to fuck a trans girl, it was even more mysterious...
+I had read a zine on the topic once.
+Fucking Trans Women, by Mira Bellwether, translated into French by Mirza-Hélène Deneuve.
+Mirza, I gave you ten bucks for this zine.